emer/axon/interinhib/README.md

 Package `interinhib` provides inter-layer inhibition params, which can be added to Layer types.

+Note: it is better to use direct inhibitory projections -- try that first before using this!

+Note: the following has not been updated from Leabra version to axon:

 Call at the start of the Layer InhibFmGeAct method like this:

 ```Go
 // InhibFmGeAct computes inhibition Gi from Ge and Act averages within relevant Pools